Frederik-D-Weber/zmax_edf_merge_converter/README.md

 ## zmax_edf_merge_converter
-conversion of a folder with zmax EDF files (originally convered using Hypondyne HDRecorder.exe) into a merged European Data Format .EDF (EDF+)
+conversion of a folder with Hypnodyne zmax (wearable) EDF files (originally convered using Hypondyne HDRecorder.exe) into a merged European Data Format .EDF (EDF+)
 - lets you open the EDF file also in other software (because there are often header issues with some channels in the converted .edf files from HDRecorder)
 - without refiltering
 - can read zipped zmax files
 - can write zipped EDF files
-- can reduce the channel set to the light/lite version of the zmax
+- can reduce the channel set to only the ones supported by the light/lite version of the zmax wearable

 ### REQUIREMENTS:
 python3.8